Last reviewed on 23 September 2025

 The Board encourages all Directors to attend the Annual General Meeting as an opportunity to communicate directly with investors and actively encourages participative dialogue.

-3. Take into account wider stakeholder and social responsibilities and their implications for long-term success
+1. Take into account wider stakeholder interests, including social responsibilities and environmental responsibilities, and their implications for long-term success

 We have established long-term relationships with key customers and suppliers.
 We encourage feedback from our employees to improve the culture and working environment of the Company and hold regular meetings to keep them informed on matters affecting them directly and on financial and broader economic factors affecting the Group.
 There are specific information channels in respect of health & safety matters.
-The Group has a proactive approach to health, safety and the environment and is committed to the highest practicable standards of safety and health management and the minimisation of adverse environmental impacts.
+The Group has a proactive and rigorous approach to health, safety and the environment and is committed to the highest practicable standards of safety and health management and the minimisation of adverse environmental impacts.

-4. Embed effective risk management, considering both opportunities and threats, throughout the organisation
+1. Embed effective risk management, internal control and assurance activities, considering both opportunities and threats, throughout the organisation

 The Board’s approach to risk is intended to protect the interests of our shareholders and other stakeholders whilst allowing the business to develop.
 Our risk appetite depends on the nature of an individual risk and it is considered in Board discussions and also as part of our risk review process in the Audit Committee.
 From time to time, we obtain advice from third party experts, in a cost effective manner, to complement in-house knowledge.